Understand your needs

 Have you ever noticed your Facebook ads changing after you mentioned something in a conversation?
 Like that time you were discussing an upcoming hiking trip with your partner and started seeing ads of sleeping bags and tents.
 Or when you were considering getting a dog and were immediately bombarded with pages for animal lovers.
 Is it a coincidence, or are our phones listening to us?

-We can definitely say that your phone is listening to you.
-It has to always listen to you so it can hear your voice command and assist you.
+We can definitely say that your phone is listening to you via your device's onboard microphone.
+It always has to listen to you so it can hear your voice command and assist you.
 However, things are not that simple.

 Apple randomly selects a small portion of users’ conversations with Siri to analyze them and see how they can improve the quality of their service.
 In 2019, a report revealed that Siri can sometimes be mistakenly activated and record private matters, such as people having sex, discussing business, and even talking with their doctors, all of which might later be passed on to contractors responsible for analyzing voice recordings.
-Apple apologized to its users and promised to improve its policies.
-But Siri’s case is not an exception, as Amazon’s Alexa and Google Assistant are using similar systems.
+Apple apologized to its users and promised to improve its policies and default settings.
+But Siri’s case is not an exception, as Amazon’s Alexa and Google Assistant are using similar systems and default settings.

-When you ask Google Assistant or Siri to find something, this information is used for online advertising.
+When you ask Google Assistant or Siri to find something, this information is used for targeted ads.
 It’s no different from typing something into Google Search.
 If you’re looking for car dealerships in your city, related ads will start chasing you across the internet.
 In a way, a virtual assistant is just another search engine.

 When you’re using a virtual assistant, you agree to the terms and conditions of the service provider.
-And since you’ve given your consent, it’s legal to track your conversations with Google Assistant, Siri, or Alexa for marketing purposes.
+And if you’ve given your consent in your Google assistant settings, for instance, it’s legal to track your conversations with Google Assistant, Siri, or Alexa for marketing purposes.

 It only becomes illegal if an app is spying on you without your consent.
 That’s why it’s important to review the permissions you’re giving to certain services and learn about the ways your phone is tracking you.
 If the photo editor you just downloaded asks to access your microphone, consider it fishy, as it can record your voice in the background and use this information for malicious purposes.